acikgozb/tcp-ip-journey/1-ping/README.md

 # 12  172.217.169.206  16.848 ms 14.655 ms
 ```

-Holy %\*#$!
-That's a lot of IP addresses right there.
+Wow, that's a lot of IP addresses right there.
-From this output, we can see the path of the ICMP packet created by `traceroute`.
 There are a couple of interesting things on the output above, so let's analyze this path.

 ---